 Average effective property tax rate: 0.57%

-West Virginia is the cheapest state to buy a house in as it has the lowest median list prices for homes as well as the cheapest sales price per square foot.
+The cheapest state to buy a house in is West Virginia, as it has the lowest median list prices for homes as well as the cheapest sales price per square foot.
 Property taxes in the state are also some of the lowest in America.
 Popularly known as the Mountain State, West Virginia is known for its low cost of living and breathtaking natural scenery.
 With a state population of around 1.3 million residents, West Virginia is an excellent home buying location if you’re a lover of nature or looking to start a career in the coal industry.